smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Twister is now a 80 base power Flying move with a 30% confusion chance

-- Drain Punch is now an 80 Base Power Poison-type move

 New mechanic: Signature Pokemon:

 - Certain moves have a Signature Pokemon associated with them.
 A move will